aamizsameen/AWS/README.md

 ---

 ## CloudFormation
-:aws: [AWS CloudFormation](https://github.com/aamizsameen/AWS/tree/main/CloudFormation) helps you model and set up your Amazon Web Services resources using templates.
+[AWS CloudFormation](https://github.com/aamizsameen/AWS/tree/main/CloudFormation) helps you model and set up your Amazon Web Services resources using templates.
 Here, you'll find examples and best practices for creating and managing CloudFormation stacks.

 ## CodePipeline
 [AWS CodePipeline](https://github.com/aamizsameen/AWS/tree/main/CodePipeline) a continuous integration and continuous delivery service for fast and reliable application and infrastructure updates.
 This section contains scripts and configurations for setting up CI/CD pipelines.